-DeSantis’s advantage – and leverage within the party – right now extends far beyond his win and apparently turning Florida into a solid red state behind mobilizing Latino voters.
-If the GOP end up with control of the House, he can take some credit for that because of his aggressive approach to re-districting – an issue that is certainly going to resonate in other states ahead of 2024.
+DeSantis’s advantage – and leverage within the party – right now extends far beyond his re-election victory and apparently turning Florida into a solid red state behind mobilizing Latino voters.
+If the GOP end up with control of the House, he can take some credit for that because of his aggressive approach to re-districting – an issue that is certainly going to resonate in plenty of other states ahead of 2024.

-Mostly, though, DeSantis can sit back now and watch the GOP turn on Trump, then force Republicans to choose between a serial loser and someone who, while untested outside their own state, can market themselves as a younger, smarter version of the party’s cult idol.
-In short, if we’re looking for the past 24 hours in a single sentence, it’s probably that what’s left of the “moderate” Republican party finally started to turn against crazy, but where that leads still isn’t sure.
+Mostly, though, DeSantis can sit back and watch the GOP turn on Trump, then force Republicans to choose between an unpredictable serial loser and someone who, while untested outside their own state, can market themselves as a younger, smarter version of the party’s cult idol.
+In short, if we’re looking for the past 24 hours in a single sentence, it’s probably that what’s left of the “moderate” Republican party finally started to turn against the crazy, but where that leads still isn’t sure.